Component System

 player.add<Move2DComponent>(speed);

-// Add managers for deferred processing
+// Register managers for deferred processing

 // Query entities by component using views

-for (auto [entity, move, collision] : world.view<
+for (auto [entity, move, collision, active] : world.view<

 Move2DComponent,